Website icon Xpert.Digital

 More about it here:

-Robot partner instead of automation: the new era of human-machine cooperation
+Robot partners instead of automation: The new era of human-machine cooperation

-With the increasing autonomy of robot systems, new ethical questions are created.
-The ability to make independent decision -making raises questions about responsibility and moral principles.
-If robots make complex decisions that affect people, they must be programmed according to ethical principles.
+The increasing autonomy of robotic systems raises new ethical questions.
+Their ability to make independent decisions raises questions about responsibility and moral principles.
+When robots make complex decisions that affect people, they must be programmed according to ethical principles.

-The development of ethical AI systems requires careful considerations regarding fairness, transparency and freedom of discrimination.
-Robots must be programmed in such a way that they respect human values and make no unfair decisions.
-This is particularly important in sensitive areas such as healthcare or case law.
+Developing ethical AI systems requires careful consideration of fairness, transparency, and non-discrimination.
+Robots must be programmed to respect human values and avoid making unfair decisions.
+This is particularly important in sensitive areas such as healthcare and the legal system.

 Control over autonomous systems remains a central concern.
-People must have the opportunity to understand the decisions of robots and, if necessary, correct.
-Transparency in the decision -making processes is therefore an essential part of ethical robotics development.
+Humans must have the opportunity to understand and, if necessary, correct the decisions made by robots.
+Transparency in decision-making processes is therefore an essential component of ethical robotics development.

 Suitable for: